Company Rebranding Services

 This is always a favourite part of a rebranding process.

-It is where designers are allowed to get creative, and the new brand, along with the brand message, can be created.
-Although this may seem like the most work, a lot of the effort has already been put in with the research stage, so you should already have a rough idea of what you want your new brand to look like and stand for.
+It is where designers can get creative, and the new brand and the brand message can be created.
+Although this may seem like the most work, much of the effort has already been put in with the research stage, so you should already have a rough idea of what you want your new brand to look like and stand for.

 It is from this research that you can start to craft your brand.

-From the market space you are aiming to own to the design parts such as the logo, colours used, typeface, overall brand messaging, merchandising, company website, social media, advertising campaigns and whatever else you want to be part of your brand identity.
+From the market space, you aim to own the design parts such as the logo, colours used, typeface, overall brand messaging, merchandising, company website, social media, advertising campaigns and whatever else you want to be part of your brand identity.

-It would help if you were sure that you are thorough and don’t leave any element as your old branding, as this could lead to confusing messages.
+It would help if you were sure that you are thorough and don’t leave any element as your old branding, which could lead to confusing messages.

-It is also lovely to establish a brand’s voice which you can use in other social media customer care and marketing efforts.
-Everything from the pens you use in the office to company vehicles should be screaming your new brand.
+Establishing a brand’s voice is lovely; you can use it in other social media customer care and marketing efforts.
+Everything from the pens you use in the office to company vehicles should scream your new brand.

 9 – Let People Know

-One of the first things that you can do to start the ‘buzz’ is something as simple as letting your employees know that it is happening.
+One of the first things you can do to get the “buzz” started is to inform your employees about this.

-If they can get behind the change and get excited about it, they are likely to act as brand ambassadors.
-You should train all of your employees on the new brand identity and why it matters.
+They will probably become brand ambassadors if they can throw their weight behind the change and get excited.
+You should train all your workers on why the new brand identity is essential.

-The ultimate goal is to get your employees to believe in your brand and feel passionate about it.
-There are many other things that you can do to start spreading the word about your rebrand, including an external PR campaign or a launch party where the press, clients, and community are all invited.
-Other options include advertising, email, direct mail and social media.
+In short, you want your employees to have faith in and love your brand.
+There are other ways to begin telling people about your new brand name, like using an external PR campaign or throwing a party where press, clients and community are invited.
+Alternative approaches include advertisements, emails, direct mail and social media.

 10 – Supporting a Promotion